sarpba/ADCS/README.md

 7.1 7.1_move_not_speach.py

-Muve the not speach content from database. (with YAMNet stamps)
+Move the not speach content from database. (with YAMNet stamps)

 7: 7_hany_szo.py